New conservation methodolgy to retrieve lost flexibility to brittle tracing papers

 Technical drawings from CoAC with severe brittleness

 This post shows the experience after the restoration of many of the architectural drawings from the Association of Architects of Catalonia (CoAC) and focuses on impregnated paper.
-It was presented on the context of the Symposium Technical Drawings and their Reproductions with the
+It was presented on the context of the Symposium Technical Drawings and their Reproductions entitled “Replacement of varnishes/oils on impregnated paper architectural drawings” (The Hague, october 2014).

 • Retrieve lost flexibility.

-Consolidation by addition of paper layers compromises a transparency that shouldn’t be modified, that’s why retrieving the lost flexibility is so important, as the less brittle is the original paper, the thinner paper layers are needed to reinforce it.
+Reinforcement by addition of paper layers compromises a transparency that shouldn’t be modified, that’s why retrieving the lost flexibility is so important, as the less brittle is the original paper, the thinner paper layers are needed to reinforce it.
+Discolouration is not considered a damage in itself, as in general it allows a correct lecture of the document, and doesn’t involve chemical damage (yet it is the visible effect of acidification).

 TREATMENT:

-This would avoid further oxidation damage and diminish some yellowing.
+This would avoid further oxidation damage and diminish some discolouration.
 The varnish is removed by solvent (varying each case, depending on the oil or varnish to be removed).
 After that, the paper becomes opaque, but then efficient aqueous treatments are possible, if suitable.

-After varnish removal the paper is opaque
+After varnish removal the paper becomes opaque

 Lining, when needed, or simply reinforcing the most damaged areas.
 The adhesive can be water-soluble or not, depending on the demands of the document (technique, size, damages…).